ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 To accomplish this reduction, when an RFC8639 \<establish-subscription\> RPC is sent, a \<stream-filter\> as per RFC8639, Section 2.2 can be set to discard a \<pcr-extend\>  notification when the \<pcr-index-changed\> is uninteresting to the verifier.

-## Replaying previous PCR Extend events
+## Replaying Previous PCR Extend Events

-To verify the value of a PCR, a Verifier must either know that the value is a "known good" value (see Section 2.3.3 of {{KGV}}) or be able to reconstruct the hash value by viewing all the PCR-Extends since the Attester rebooted.
+To verify the value of a PCR, a Verifier must either know that the value is a "known good" value (see Section 2.3.3 of {{KGV}} about Reference Values) or be able to reconstruct the hash value by viewing all the PCR-Extends since the Attester rebooted.
 Wherever a hash reconstruction might be needed, the \<attestation\> Event Stream MUST support the RFC8639 \<replay\> feature.
 Through the \<replay\> feature, it is possible for a Verifier to retrieve and sequentially hash all of the PCR extending events since an Attester booted.
-And thus, the Verifier has access to all the evidence needed to verify a PCR's current value.
+Thereby, the Verifier has access to all the Evidence needed to verify a PCR's current value.

 {: #configuring "Configuring the Attestation Stream"}
 ## Configuring the \<attestation\> Event Stream

 {{attestationconfig}} is tree diagram which exposes the operator configurable elements of the \<attestation\> Event Stream.
 This allows an Attester to select what information should be available on the stream.
-A fetch operation also allows an external device such as a Verifier to understand the current configuration of stream.
+A fetch operation also allows an external device such as a Verifier to understand the current configuration of the stream.

 Almost all YANG objects below are defined via reference from {{-charra}}.
-There is one object which is new with this model however. \<tpm2-heartbeat\> defines the maximum amount of time which should pass before a subscriber to the Event Stream should get a \<tpm20-attestation\> notification from devices which contain a TPM2.
+However, there is one object which is new in this model. \<tpm2-heartbeat\> defines the maximum amount of time which should pass before a subscriber to the Event Stream should get a \<tpm20-attestation\> notification from devices which contain a TPM2.

 ~~~~
 {::include ietf-tpm-remote-attestation-stream_attestation-config.tree}